 And in the truest sense, Christian people today are sons of Abraham.
-Now I want to show you this.
+I want to show you this.
 I want you to turn to Galatians chapter 3 and I'm going to do this as quickly as I can.
 It's very necessary.
-Galatians chapter 3 and it kind of pulls everything together for you.
-Now we go in to Galatians 3 down to verse 6, and the Apostle Paul says this, "Abraham believed God."
+Galatians chapter 3; and it kind of pulls everything together for you.
+Now we go into Galatians 3 down to verse 6, and the apostle Paul says this, "Abraham believed God."
 Boy, we know he did.
 He went up on the mountain, lifted up the knife ready to kill his son because he believed God.
 God told him to do it and he was ready to do it.
-"He believed God," that was an evidence of his true faith in God.
+"He believed God."
+That was an evidence of his true faith in God.
 "And it was reckoned to him as righteousness."
 When God saw his faith He gave him righteousness.

 Now the question comes, whose righteousness did He give him?
 Well he didn't have his own righteousness because he was sinful like all the rest of us.
 He gave him His own righteousness.
 God literally gave Abraham His righteousness.
 What do you mean?
 He gave him the righteousness of Christ.
 He put the perfect life of Christ to Abraham's account, even though Christ hadn't yet come and lived and died and raised from the dead.
 It was still in God's economy where there is no time, an event already done and already accomplished and therefore the righteousness of Christ was granted to Abraham and God treated Abraham as if he had lived the perfect life of Christ.
 And he treated him that way because he believed.

 Now turn to Romans chapter 4 and we'll do two passages in Romans to sum it up.
-Romans 4 you can read for yourself, it's a lengthy passage, I don't want to go through all 25 verses here.
+Romans 4 you can read for yourself.
+It's a lengthy passage.
+I don't want to go through all twenty-five verses here.
 But the first part of the chapter talks about Abraham in terms very much like Galatians 3.
-It tells us, verse 12, that Abraham who received circumcision in verse 11, and the father of circumcision to those who not only are of the circumcision, but who also follow in the steps of faith of our father, Abraham.
-So Abraham is the father not only of circumcised people, that is racial, ethnic Jews.
+It tells us, verse 12, that Abraham, who received circumcision in verse 11, and the father of circumcision to those who not only are of the circumcision, but who also follow in the steps of faith of our father, Abraham.
+So Abraham is the father not only of circumcised people; that is racial, ethnic Jews.
 But he's also the father of those who have his faith, even if they're uncircumcised, namely Gentiles.
-So all of us receive the benefits and the blessings of the Abrahamic Covenant in the Millennial Kingdom.
-We've already received some of the blessings of the Abrahamic Covenant because the gospel has come to us, Scripture has come to us through Israel.
-We've already been blessed by the nation Israel because we have an Old Testament, we have a New Testament and the truth of the gospel has come, the Messiah has come.
-But the fullness of Abrahamic Covenant promise comes to pass in the Millennial Kingdom and we'll be there as well because we are righteous by faith, not by works, not by keeping the law, not by circumcision...the same way Abraham was.
+So, all of us receive the benefits and the blessings of the Abrahamic Covenant in the Millennial Kingdom.
+We've already received some of the blessings of the Abrahamic Covenant because the gospel has come to us.
+The Scripture has come to us through Israel.
+We've already been blessed by the nation Israel because we have an Old Testament, we have a New Testament, and the truth of the gospel has come, the Messiah has come.
+But the fullness of Abrahamic Covenant promise comes to pass in the Millennial Kingdom and we'll be there as well because we are righteous by faith, not by works, not by keeping the law, not by circumcision, the same way Abraham was.

 That is a traditional covenant amillennial etc. viewpoint, that Israel is now set aside as an entity as a nation.
 In fact, at a conference in Europe, one of the well-known Bible teachers whose name you would know was asked in a panel discussion, "What is the significance biblically of the existence of the people of Israel today?"
 And the answer was, "It has no biblical significance whatsoever."

 You know, chapter 10 ends, Israel's been disobedient.
 Verse 21, God says about Israel.
 "You know, all day long I stretch out My hands to a disobedient and obstinate people."
 They don't want to...they don't want Christ, they refuse Christ, they reject Christ.
 They want nothing to do with Christ.
 I mean, you've got a Jewish synagogue a half a block down the street and we're the enemy to them.
-They don't want to accept Christ, they're not interested in Jesus Christ.
+They don't want to accept Christ.
+They're not interested in Jesus Christ.
 They're offended by Him.
-They're just permanently appear to be disobedient and obstinate.
+They just permanently appear to be disobedient and obstinate.

 So is that the end?
 Chapter 11 verse 1, "I say then, God has not rejected His people, has He?"
 And then mē genoito in the Greek, the strongest negative there is, "May it never be, no, no, no way, impossible, can't happen."
-No He hasn't set them aside because He made a promise to Abraham which was irrevocable and inviolable and eternal.
+No, He hasn't set them aside because He made a promise to Abraham which was irrevocable and inviolable and eternal.
 And it had to do with a nation, not just anybody and everybody.

-Verse 2, "God has not rejected His people whom He foreknew."
+Verse 2: "God has not rejected His people whom He foreknew."
 He has not.
 Don't you remember the story of Elijah?
-Elijah goes to God...I...only I am left, nobody left, just me, just me.
+Elijah goes to God, I, only I am left, nobody left, just me, just me.
 And what was God's response, verse 4?
 What was the divine response?
 "I've kept for Myself seven thousand who have not bowed the knee to Baal."
-You're wrong, I've got 7,000 people in Israel who are a remnant of those who believe.
+You're wrong.
+I've got seven thousand people in Israel who are a remnant of those who believe.
 That's God's gracious choice.

 Listen, God is going to put them right back in.
 God's going to save Israel.
 God is going to save Israel.
-Verse 25, "I don't want you to be uninformed, brethren, of this mystery, I don't want you to miss this, hardening has happened to Israel only till the fullness of the Gentiles has come in...only till the Lord has gathered His Gentile church...just until that time, then...verse 26...thus all Israel will be saved."
+Verse 25, "I don't want you to be uninformed, brethren, of this mystery, I don't want you to miss this, “hardening has happened to Israel only until the fullness of the Gentiles has come in,” only until the Lord has gathered His Gentile church, just until that time, then, verse 26, “thus all Israel will be saved."
 Verse 27, "This is My covenant with them when I take away their sins."
-And verse 29 says, "This has to happen because the gifts and calling of God
+And verse 29 says, this has to happen because the gifts and calling of God